How to become

 College

-You could take an introductory college course in working with metal before looking for a trainee position with a blacksmith.
+You could do a college course to learn some of the skills needed in this job.
+This could help when looking for a trainee position with a blacksmith.

 Entry requirements